 The Rent Service will also consider the size of the property and the needs of the claimant and his or her family.
 If the property is considered too large, the Rent Service will also compare rents of smaller properties that would better suit the needs of the claimant and his or her family.
 If the rent is considered too high or the property too large, the rent officer will advise the local authority that they must pay Housing Benefit based on a lower rent than the landlord is charging.

 We aim to pay Housing Benefit within 14 days of receiving all the information required to be able to determine the claim.
-We will make a payment on account within 14 days if the claimant has provided all of the information required of them.

-If your tenant is in receipt of Housing Benefit which is payable directly to them and they are more than eight weeks in arrears, you should contact the Benefits department - we may be able to change the method of payment so that it is paid to you.
 If you are receiving payments of Housing Benefit for your tenants, you have a duty to tell us straight away if you find out about any change in his or her circumstances that may affect their Benefit.

-For further information, please contact Revenues:
+For further information, please contact the Benefits and Revenues Department:

 Is this information helpful?